 Also referred to as urban spelunking, urban rock climbing or building hacking, urban exploration (UE) is essentially breaking into various off-limit structures to see what’s behind the velvet curtain, if you will.
 While we can’t endorse breaking the law, many explorers find hidden architectural elements beautiful and document their conquests through vivid photography.
 Aside from the physical thrill, the danger of being caught definitely adds to the adrenaline rush.
 Featured on a Law and Order episode, you never know what you may find in a sewer, transit tunnel or abandoned building, good or bad, just watch your back because you never know who’s lurking around the bend.

 A via ferrata (Italian for "road of iron") or klettersteig (German for "climbing path") is a mountain route which is outfitted with fixed cables, stemples, ladders, and bridges used to create a new manmade route to scale.
 Popular for exploring remote European cities like the Italian Dolomites and French Alps, Via Ferratas are rated on varying scales of difficulty based on climbing skills needed and environmental conditions.
-While via ferrantas are not currently approved to be installed on any public property in the US, a few can be found across the country in Doe River Gorge in Tennessee, Telluride, Colorado, and Amangiri Resort in Southern Utah (4 routes).
-Take note though, you need different equipment than a regular hike as the potential for falling is much greater, so be prepared and do your research on the region and sport before you head out or go with a licensed guide.
+While via ferrantas are not currently approved to be installed on any public property in the US, a few can be found across the country in Doe River Gorge in Tennessee, Telluride, Colorado, and Amangiri Resort in Southern Utah.
+Take note though, you need different equipment than a regular hike or climb as the potential for falling is much greater, so be prepared and do your research on the region and sport before you head out or go with a licensed guide.